Residential Business Transport Municipalities Partners About

 LNG: A competitive advantage for Quebec’s mining industry

-Energy accounts for about 30% of mining companies’ operating costs, and using natural gas helps them sustain competitive operations in Quebec.
+Energy represents a significant cost in the operating expenses of mining companies and using natural gas helps them sustain competitive operations in Quebec.
 Switching from petroleum products to natural gas allows mining companies to reduce their operating costs and lower their GHG emissions by up to 20% compared to diesel.2 Natural gas supports key needs such as electricity generation, heating, industrial processes and ore transportation.

 LSR plant capacity expansion